msucloudfellowship/msucloudfellowship.github.io/docs/session_how_to_cloud/azure_windows_vm_walkthrough.md

 1. There is a warning about losing your IP address, with a check box to reserve it.
     * If you plan on deleting the VM now, click "ok"
     * If you plan on restarting the VM and reconnecting, first check the box "reserve the IP" then click OK
-    * The default is to use a "dynamic" address which is assigned everytime you turn on the VM
+    * The default is to use a "dynamic" address which is assigned every time you turn on the VM
     * When using a dynamic address, you must copy/paste the ip address, or re-download the RDP connection file everytime you restart the machine
-    * the solution is to use a "Static IP" either when you create the VM, or assiging one after the VM is created. and checking the box does so.
+    * the solution is to use a "Static IP" either when you create the VM, or assigning one after the VM is created. and checking the box does so.
-    * you can also convert to a static IP with the portal, but it is not a straightfoward process, see https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-static-private-ip-arm-pportal
+    * you can also convert to a static IP with the portal, but it is not a straightforward process, see https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-static-private-ip-arm-pportal
     * Pricing for a static ip is here: https://azure.microsoft.com/en-us/pricing/details/ip-addresses/ which as of now is $0.0036/hour which is charged even if the VM is turned off.
 That is approx $2.70/month
 1. It's a good idea to leave VMs in a "stopped (deallocated)" state if you are not using them for computations or providing a service, just as you would turn off or put your laptop to sleep.
 The main reason for this is for security.